 I am delighted to be supporting Lancaster Health Hub.
 I can think of few better strategic interventions that will help advance the R&D agenda in Lancashire and Cumbria.
 While the Faculty is relatively new there has been a long history of productive collaborations between academics at Lancaster University and research-minded clinicians.
 These collaborations have led to high quality, high impact outputs (publications) but they have also helped establish some early careers that are growing the next generation of academics and clinical researchers.
 Despite current funding pressures for higher education we have been able to use resources from the Higher Education Innovation Fund to support the Hub.
-This, coupled with the excellent work being done in the CLRN and with the matching footprints of the Health Innovation and Education Cluster (HIEC) and the Research Design Service (RDS), means that the infrastructure is in place for a strong platform to advance the delivery of healthcare in this part of the North West.
+This, coupled with the excellent work being done in the NWC Clinical Research Network (NWC CRN), the North West Coast Academic Health Science Network (NWC AHSN) and the Research Design Service (RDS), means that the infrastructure is in place for a strong platform to advance the delivery of healthcare in this part of the North West.
 We appreciate the excellent support we have had from many partners and hope to be laying the foundation for further productive partnerships that benefit the health economy and all its constituents

 Dean, Faculty of Health & Medicine

 The Hub was established in 2010 to enable increased NHS / University collaborative research in health and medicine across Lancashire and Cumbria.
 By bringing together service perspectives, professional interests and facilities within the partner NHS Trusts and the internationally-renowned research expertise in health, medicine and related fields in Lancaster University, the Hub will support the growth of high-quality, locally-led clinical research to underpin improved healthcare.